junxit/us-congress-bills-117/metadata.md

 - 2022-04-04 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2022-04-04 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2022-04-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 323.
+- 2022-04-07 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote.(consideration: CR S2080-2081; text: CR S2080-2081)
+- 2022-04-07 — Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote. (consideration: CR S2080-2081; text: CR S2080-2081)